kwhitley/itty.dev/src/routes/itty-router/middleware/+page.md

 ## Middleware
 Technically, any function within itty-router can be considered middlware, and you may attach any number of these to a given route.

+These follow a few simple rules:

+1. All route handlers are equal in itty.
+1. A handler becomes "middleware" simply by being upstream of subsequent handlers/routes and *not returning* (or returning undefined).
+1. The return of each of each handler is "awaited", allowing any handler to use sync/async syntax.
+1. You may pass any number of handlers to a given route.

 Execution of each matched function will proceed until the list is exhausted (no match), or one of them returns *anything at all*.
 This is fundamentally different from say, Express.js, where middleware must call a `next()` function to continue.
 In itty, just omit a return to continue.
 This creates fantastically small middleware/route code.

 Every handler/middleware has the following signature, where `...args` are whatever you passed into the `router.handle(request, ..args)` function.